facebookresearch/habitat-challenge/README.md

         ```dockerfile
         RUN /bin/bash -c ". activate habitat; pip install ifcfg torch tensorboard"
         ```
-    1. You change which ```agent.py``` is used in the Docker, modify the following lines and replace the first agent.py with your new files.:
+    1. You change which ```agent.py``` and which ``submission.sh`` script is used in the Docker, modify the following lines and replace the first agent.py or submission.sh with your new files.:
         ```dockerfile
-        ADD agents/habitat_baselines_agent.py agent.py
+        ADD agents/agent.py agent.py
+        ADD submission.sh submission.sh
         ```
     1. Do not forget to add any other files you may need in the Docker, for example, we add the ```demo.ckpt.pth``` file which is the saved weights from the DD-PPO example code.

     1. Finally, modify the submission.sh script to run the appropriate command to test your agents.
-The scaffold for this code can be found ```agent.py``` and the DD-PPO specific agent can be found in ```ddppo_agents.py```.
+The scaffold for this code can be found ```agent.py``` and the DD-PPO specific agent can be found in ```habitat_baselines_agents.py```.
 In this example, we only modify the final command of the ObjectNav docker: by adding the following args to submission.sh ```--model-path demo.ckpt.pth --input-type rgbd```.
 The default submission.sh script will pass these args to the python script.
 You may also replace the submission.sh.
-        1. Please note that at this time, that habitat_baselines uses a slightly different config system, and the configs nodes for habitat are defined under TASK_CONFIG which is loaded at runtime from BASE_TASK_CONFIG_PATH.
-We manually overwrite this config using the opts args in our agent.py file.

 1. Once your Dockerfile and other code is modified to your satisfaction, build it with the following command.
     ```bash
     docker build . --file docker/ObjectNav_ddppo_baseline.Dockerfile -t objectnav_submission
     ```
-1. To test locally simple run the ```test_local_objectnav.sh``` script.
+1. To test locally simple run the ```scripts/test_local_objectnav.sh``` script.
 If the docker runs your code without errors, it should work on Eval-AI.
 The instructions for submitting the Docker to EvalAI are listed above.
 1. Happy hacking!

 ## Citing Habitat Challenge 2023